-- a) affirmative, the Chairperson resumes the Chair and the meeting proceeds. - b) negative, the Chairperson resumes the Chair, reverses his or her their previous ruling and the meeting proceeds.
+- a) affirmative, the Chairperson resumes the Chair and the meeting proceeds. - b) negative, the Chairperson resumes the Chair, reverses their previous ruling and the meeting proceeds.

 The defeat of the Chairperson's ruling is in no way a motion of censure or no-confidence and should not be regarded as such by the meeting.